R3DRUN3/github-content-sync/README.md

 ## Purpose

 The purpose of this tool is to facilitate the comparison of folder contents within a GitHub repository.
-This was specifically meant for those repo that contain documentation in various languages (divided into different folders) and you need a fast way to know the deltas.
+This was specifically meant for those repo that contain documentation in various languages (divided into different folders) and you need a fast way to know the deltas:
+In this case, usually the reference folder and "*source of truth*" is the "*english*" one (for an example take a look at [this repo](https://github.com/cncf/glossary/tree/main/content)).
 Generally, it can be useful in scenarios where you have two folders within a repository and you want to identify the differences between them, such as missing files or files with newer commits.
 ## Arguments